-A task worker is your implementation of the business logic of a step in a workflow.
-It must embed a Zeebe client to connect to the broker but other than that there are no restrictions on its implementation.
+A job worker is your implementation of the business logic of a task.
+It must embed a Zeebe client library to connect to the broker but other than that there are no restrictions on its implementation.
 You can choose to write a worker as a microservice, as part of a classical three-tier application, as a (lambda) function, via command line tools, etc.

 Running a workflow then requires two steps: Submitting the workflow to Zeebe and creating job workers that can request jobs from Zeebe and complete them.

 The simplest kind of workflow is an ordered sequence of tasks.
-Whenever workflow execution reaches a task, Zeebe creates a job and triggers the invocation of a task worker.
+Whenever workflow execution reaches a task, Zeebe creates a job and triggers the invocation of a job worker.

-As Zeebe progresses from one step to the next in a workflow, it can move custom data in the form of a JSON document along.
+As Zeebe progresses from one task to the next in a workflow, it can move custom data in the form of a JSON document along.
 This data is called the workflow payload and is created whenever a workflow is started.

-Each task worker can read the current payload and modify it when completing a task so that data can be shared between different steps in a workflow.
-A workflow model can contain simple, yet powerful payload transformation instructions to keep task workers decoupled from each other.
+Every job worker can read the current payload and modify it when completing a job so that data can be shared between different tasks in a workflow.
+A workflow model can contain simple, yet powerful payload transformation instructions to keep workers decoupled from each other.

-Some workflows do not always execute the same steps but need to choose different steps based on payload and conditions:
+Some workflows do not always execute the same tasks but need to choose different tasks based on payload and conditions:

 The diamond shape with the "X" in the middle is a special step marking that the workflow decides to take one or the other path.